Why do sports organizations need an accident insurance policy?

 According to the Center for Disease Control and Prevention; about 30 million Us Children and teen participate in some form of organized sports each year and one child visits the emergency room every 24 seconds due to a sports accident.
 Kids getting injured in the course of playing sports is common, and in order for the youth sports league to have the protection they need to have both general liability and sports accident policy.
 In addition, to having the proper coverage you also need to have the proper procedures in place to help prevent diagnosis and remove kids from sports that have had a concussion.
 Many of the carriers, will not only provide the insurance coverage to you, but will help you by providing additional loss prevention measures, and concussion plans and training for coaches and volunteers.
 Having the right insurance is one piece of the puzzle but as important is to make sure that you have the training of the coaches and volunteers of the signs of a concussion and how to respond.

-Nancy Nicklow is the owner President of Huff Insurance,a full service Independent Insurance Agent .
-We have been dedicated to Protecting Lifestyles™ since 1960.
-We offer a full array of Personal Insurance, Commercial Insurance and Life Insurance & Health Insurance products.
+Huff Insurance is a full service Independent Insurance Agent We have been dedicated to Protecting Lifestyles™ since 1960.
+We offer a full array of Personal Insurance, Commercial Insurance and Life Insurance products.
 Call us at 410-647-1111